cakephp/docs/en/appendices/4-0-migration-guide.rst

   those using the standalone database package are no longer forced to use the ``cakephp/cache`` package for caching.
 New methods ``Cake\Database\Connection::setCache()`` and ``Cake\Database\Connection::getCache()`` have been added.
+* ``Cake\Database\ConstraintsInterface`` was extracted from
+  ``Cake\Datasource\FixtureInterface``.
+This interface should be implemented by fixture implementations that support constraints, which from our experience is generally relational databases.

 ORM
 ---